RazrFalcon/svgcleaner/README.md

 See ['Testing notes'](docs/testing_notes.rst) for details.

-All stats was collected using latest release version.
+All stats was collected using the latest release version.

 ### Correctness